smalldegree/ebk3totxt/README.md

 # usage
-This is a php project, so you must deploy php environment first, then place this project to the php environment.
+Now, this project is going to implemented with php language, so you must deploy php environment first, then place this project to the php environment.

-# files description:
+# files description
 * ebk3totxt.c
     --implementation with c language.